 AFS - USA, Inc. is a not-for-profit corporation and as such is exempt from income tax pursuant to Section 501(c) 3 of the Internal Revenue Code.
 AFS-USA must demonstrate to the Internal Revenue Service that the organization maintains proper control over the use of all funds raised and held in its name.
-Furthermore, we must keep accurate and complete records in order to establish that our funds are used only for the purpose of achieving the tax exempt purposes of AFS-USA, Inc. The certification of the AFS-USA not-for-profit status can be downloaded below.
+Furthermore, we must keep accurate and complete records in order to establish that our funds are used only for the purpose of achieving the tax exempt purposes of AFS-USA, Inc. The certification of the AFS-USA not-for-profit status can be downloaded here.

 AFS-USA must adhere to regulations as promulgated within US Generally Accepted Accounting Principles (GAAP).
 The organization is audited each year by an independent accounting firm to ensure that the financial statements are in compliance with GAAP.
 It is critically important that AFS-USA receive a clean audit opinion which certifies that there are no material errors or misstatements in our financial statements.

-Funds held in team bank accounts are to be used at the Team’s discretion and in accordance with the purposes and guidelines as outlined in this manual.
+Funds held in team bank accounts are to be used at the Team’s discretion and in accordance with the purposes and guidelines as outlined in the Treasurer's Manual.
 It must be noted that all cash held in Team accounts is reported as an asset of AFS-USA on our audited financial statements.
 The President, the CFO and the Board of AFS-USA have the ultimate fiduciary responsibility to ensure that all assets are reflected accurately in our financial statements.
 This can only be accomplished in full partnership with Team Chairs and Treasurers.

 In order to receive a clean audit opinion and to receive contributions from individuals, foundations, corporations and the United States Government, certain requirements must be met within specifically established reporting periods.